Close

 Now coming to diaper rashes, every three in four parents in the US confirmed that their baby was suffering from some sort of diaper rash.
 These rashes could be small pink or red spots to more severe and harsh rashes.
 This symptom is mostly found in babies age 9 to 12 months old.
 The main cause of these diaper rashes are:

 This proves that diaper rashes and teething don’t share any common symptoms, and teething is not directly associated with diaper rashes in infants.
-However, during the teething process babies go through salivation, and this excess drool in the baby’s tummy can upset their stomach and cause some diarrhoea, which is a major cause of diaper rash.
-Another suggested reason is that during teething babies chew, suck, and bite on objects that may be contaminated with bacteria and this may upset their digestion.
-Apart from these indirect reasons, there is no prudent symptom for a teething diaper rash.
+However, during the teething process, babies go through salivation, and this excess drool in the baby’s tummy can upset their stomach and cause some diarrhoea, which is a major cause of diaper rash.
+Another suggested reason is that during teething babies chew, suck, and bite on objects that may be contaminated with bacteria, which may upset their digestion.
+Apart from these indirect reasons, there is no prudent symptom for a diaper rash while teething.

 Tips to Help Baby Protect Against Nappy Rash While Teething